-• Monoclonal antibodies
+• Monoclonal Antibodies

 - Cancer cells have proteins on the surface of the cell called antigens.
-In the lab, an antibody can be created which attaches directly to that protein which may be specific for that tumor.
-This attachment can do many things to disrupt the ability of the cell to grow or spread, or it may make the cell more vulnerable to attack by the immune system. - o Immune check point inhibitors are a type of monoclonal antibody that disrupts the cancer cell defense against the immune system and, in many cases, allows the immune system to destroy these cancer cells
+In the lab, a monoclonal antibody can be created that directly attaches to a certain antigen, which may be specific to that tumor.
+This attachment can do many things to disrupt the ability of the cancer cell to grow or spread, or it may make the cell more vulnerable to attack by the immune system. - o Immune checkpoint inhibitors are a type of monoclonal antibody that disrupts the cancer cell defense against the immune system and, in many cases, allows the immune system to destroy these cancer cells.